jaysonragasa/jaysonragasa.github.io/ClearAddVsLookupMove/index.md

 ## iOS List Animation
 Here's the difference in iOS.
 ![](https://raw.githubusercontent.com/jaysonragasa/jaraimages/master/ClearAddVsLookupMove/clearddvslookupmove_atios.gif)
-Left simulator is "filling" the list whilst the right is "switching"
+Left simulator is "filling" the list whilst the right is "switching".
+Please bear with the responses when activing the simulator.
+I am only using a virtual OS of the macOS High Sierra version 10.13.6